Nepal Mountain Academy , Bijulibazar, Kathmandu

 Attendance and Evaluations

-It is compulsory for all the students to maintain an attendance record of 80% in each subject in order to be eligible to appear for the final board examination.
+All students must maintain an attendance record of 80% in each subject to be eligible for the final board examination.

 Practical Training Trips

-The Practical Training Trips shall be organized by the academy for all the semesters upon favorable circumstances and as per the academic calendar.
-Out of the 100 marks for the Practical Training, 50 marks shall be allocated by evaluating the field performance and 50 marks upon the evaluation of the report submitted by each student.
+The academy shall organize the Practical Training Trips for all the semesters upon favorable circumstances and per the academic calendar.
+Out of the 100 marks for the Practical Training, 50 marks shall be allocated by evaluating the field performance and 50 marks upon evaluating the report submitted by each student.

 Grading System